jamiejennings/rosie-pattern-language/README.md

 {"*":{"1":{"network.ip_address":{"text":"255.255.255.255","pos":1}},"2":{"common.word":{"text":"broadcasthost","pos":17}},"text":"255.255.255.255\tbroadcasthost","pos":1}}
 ```

-### The "-grep" option that looks for your pattern anywhere in the input
+### The "-grep" option looks for your pattern anywhere in the input

 By default, Rosie matches your pattern against an entire line.
 But what if you
 want grep-like functionality, where a pattern may be found anywhere in the